jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - gamification has enabled organizations to get more out of the typical employee training

 - 1.13.2 Periodic content reviews
   - Threats are complex, so training needs to be relevant and interesting to be effective; this means updating training materials and changing out the ways which security is tested and measured
-    - if you always use the same phishing test campaign or send it from the same account on the same day, it isn’t effective, and the same applies to other materials.
+    - if you always use the same phishing test campaign or send it from the same account on the same day, it isn’t effective, and the same applies to other materials
     - instead of relying on long/detailed security documentation for training and awareness, consider using internal social media tools, videos and interactive campaigns
 - 1.13.2 Program effectiveness evaluation
   - Time and money must be allocated for evaluating the company’s security awareness and training; the company should track key metrics, such as the percentage of employees who click on a fake phishing campaign email links

 Also see my articles on risk management:

 - [Part 1](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-1)  introduces risk and risk terminology from the lens of the (ISC)² Official Study Guide
-- Since the primary goal of risk management is to identify potential threats against an organizaton's assets, and bring those risks into alignment with an organization's risk appetite, in [Part2](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-2), we cover the threat assessment -- a process of examining and evaluating cyber threat sources with potential system vulnerabilities
+- Since the primary goal of risk management is to identify potential threats against an organization's assets, and bring those risks into alignment with an organization's risk appetite, in [Part2](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-2), we cover the threat assessment -- a process of examining and evaluating cyber threat sources with potential system vulnerabilities
   - we look at how a risk assessment helps drive our understanding of risk by pairing assets and their associated potential threats, ranking them by criticality
   - we also discuss quantitative analytic tools to help provide specific numbers for various potential risks, losses, and costs
 - In the [third installment](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-3), we review the outcome of the risk assessment process, looking at total risk, allowing us to determine our response to each risk/threat pair and perform a cost/benefit review of a particular safeguard or control
   - we look at the categories and types of controls and the idea of layering them to provide several different types of protection mechanisms
   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group